Peripheral Nervous System Definition

 Functionally, the PNS is divided into sensory (afferent) and motor (efferent) nerves, depending on whether they bring information to the CNS from sensory receptors or carry instructions towards muscles, organs or other effectors.
 Motor nerves can be further classified as somatic or autonomic nerves, depending on whether the motor activity is under voluntary conscious control.

 Anatomically, the PNS can be divided into spinal and cranial nerves, depending on whether they emerge from the spinal cord or the brain and brainstem.
 Both cranial and spinal nerves can have sensory, motor or mixed functions.
-The enteric nervous system, surrounding the gastrointestinal tract is another important part of the peripheral nervous system.
+The enteric nervous system, which surrounds the gastrointestinal tract, is another important part of the peripheral nervous system.
 While it receives signals from the autonomic nervous system, it can function independently as well and contains nearly five times as many neurons as the spinal cord.

 Examples of the Peripheral Nervous System Response

-In a dimly lit room, the pupils of the eye are enlarged, to allow maximum light to fall on the retina.
+The pupils of the eyes enlarge in a dimly lit room.
+This allows maximum light to fall on the retina.
 When a bright light is suddenly turned on, sensory receptors in the eye communicate this to the CNS.
-The response to this new stimulus is mediated through the peripheral nervous system, by contracting the pupils, using external eye muscles to squint and probably even moving the skeletal muscles of the arm to shield the eye.
+The PNS mediates the response to this stimulus.
+The pupils contract and the external eye muscles squint.
+Your body may even move the skeletal muscles of the arm to shield the eye.

 Similarly, when a sharp or pointed object is stepped on, pain and stretch receptors in the skin send signals to the CNS, which immediately brings about a change in posture, and balance, protecting the foot from potential injury.

 Pough, F. H., Janis, C. M., & Heiser, J. B. (2009).
 Vertebrate Life.
 Boston: Pearson Benjamin Cummings.